 To the extent permitted by law, the Company has agreed to indemnify its auditors, Ernst & Young, as part of the terms of its audit engagement agreement against claims by third parties arising from the audit (for an unspecified amount).
 No payment has been made to indemnify Ernst & Young during or since the end of the financial year.

 Information on Directors

-Details of the Directors' qualifications, experience and special responsibilities are detailed below.
+Details of the Directors' qualifications, experience and special responsibilities are set out on pages 18 to 19 of this Annual Report.
+These details have been updated since 11 August 2023.